-The good old telephone is one of the offline prospecting tools.
-It has been used for a long time and is a great way to have a one on one with a business owner.
+The good old telephone is one offline prospecting tools.
+It’s been used for a long time and is a great way to have a one-on-one with a business owner.

-Tips using a telephone for prospecting a small business owner
+Here are some tips for using a telephone for prospecting a small business owner:

 - Research the business(s) you want to contact

-- Create a ‘script/template’ for what you are going to talk about
+- Create a “script/template” for what you’re going to talk about

 - Phone prospect